dano1066/Content-SEO-Scanner/README.md

 The tool is written in javascript using jQuery with TinyMCE as a dependency for the text editor.
 This makes it easy to modify to fit the needs of other projects using any server side programming language.

 ## Example
 Download the package with the html file to begin testing this out.
 The style is minimal, so it should be easy to inject this into any project you have.
-You can find a live example of this running here.  https://yomotherboard.com/seo-content-analyser/
+You can find a live example of this running here.
+[SEO Content Analysis Example](https://yomotherboard.com/seo-content-analyser/)